 Hermon's most valuable and most cumbersome corridor is Route 2.
-Route 2 reconstruction has been talked about for the past 20 years.
-Development pressures along the corridor have increased traffic flows, yet the Maine DOT continues to delay reconstruction and/or major repairs on the corridor.
-As the community continues to grow, and the degradation along the corridor continues, the town of Hermon should investigate the development of a Master Plan for the future development of the Route 2 corridor within the community and its importance to the region.
+Route 2 reconstruction has been a focus in recent years.
+In 2016, MaineDOT awarded the town a much needed a sidewalk as well as drainage and road improvements.
+As the community continues to grow, the town of Hermon should investigate the development of a Master Plan for the future development of the Route 2 corridor within the community and its importance to the region.

-F.14 SIX-YEAR TRANSPORTATION IMPROVEMENT PLAN
+F.13 STATEWIDE TRANSPORTATION IMPROVEMENT PLAN